-Proud to be Sustainable Winegrowing New Zealand and ISO 14001:2015 Accredited
+Proud to be Sustainable Winegrowing New Zealand, Appellation Marlborough Wine and ISO 14001:2015 certified

 What does this mean?

 Sustainability means delivering excellent wine to consumers in a way that enables the natural environment, the businesses and the communities involved, to thrive.

 Under New Zealand Winegrowers’ Sustainability Policy, wine must be made from 100% certified grapes in fully certified winemaking facilities and certification must be through an independently audited programme — either Sustainable Winegrowing New Zealand or one of the recognised organic or biodynamic certifications.